How to grow sunflowers

 - In late autumn, pull up the plants and compost them.

-How to collect sunflower seeds
+How to harvest sunflower seeds for eating or later sowing

 - To collect sunflower seeds, wait till the petals start to drop.
 You may need to cover the flowers with nets to protect them from birds.